 MCPW asked to include a condition of approval requiring applicant to dedicate approximately five feet of additional right-of-way along the subject property's Brooklake Road frontage.
+PW explained:

-PW explained that the nexus is due to the anticipated addition of traffic to the public road, and to accommodate sufficient width for future road improvements and utilities.
+Nexus is due to the anticipated addition of traffic to the public road, and to accommodate sufficient width for future road improvements and utilities.